Interstate 49 in Louisiana: History

 The original plans for Interstate Highways in Louisiana only included I-10 and I-20 with no connection in between.
 After I-55 was added in the 1950s, the state considered building a toll road to connect I-10 in southwestern Louisiana and I-20 in the northern part of the state but later rejected the idea.

+I-49 original

 In the mid-1970s, the Federal Highway Administration (FHWA) approved an Interstate Highway to run between I-10 and I-20, beginning at I-10 in Lafayette and ending at I-20 in Shreveport.
 The mileage was gained from mileage released from other highways the states did not build as well as 153 mi from a supplemental reserve.